 After graduating from West Texas A&M University in 2001, Brandi Reed began her journey working at various social service organizations where people, mission and impact were at the center of the work.
 When Brandi discovered FSS in 2007, she knew it was the fulfillment she had been searching for.
 Brandi currently oversees the programs, projects, and services within the Education Division at Family Support Services.
 Brandi has extensive experience in community engagement, grants oversight, social justice initiatives, policy advocacy, coalition building, and cross-sectorial collaboration.
 She has been at the center of numerous innovations in the field of prevention including: co-founding the STOP Film Fest-an initiative producing the first-ever peer-led film festival in the nation; designing an innovative sexual assault primary prevention program for at-risk youth focusing on teen dating violence, bullying, and bystander intervention; expanding the GOT CONSENT Campaign into an effort to address sexual consent on college campuses across Texas; and helping to build the infrastructure of local prevention efforts on area middle and high school campuses.
 Brandi is committed to a cascading style of leadership that promotes youth activists as change agents and leaders in the field.

 Brandi gets a kick out of being “quirky” and believes that everyone deserves a sense of connection, belonging, and an opportunity to be loved.
 Brandi is passionate about being a voice for the voiceless and has been working in the social justice movement for over a decade – with both grassroots and grasstops stakeholders – primarily around issues that affect women and she isn’t planning on stopping anytime soon.

 Assistant Director of Education

-Halei Story was born and raised in the Panhandle and after graduating from Pampa High School she went on to study Broadcasting and Print Journalism at West Texas A&M University.
-During her senior year at WT, she was tasked with the job of being one of the MC’s for the first-ever STOP (Students Taking on Prevention) Film Festival.
+Halei Skinner was born and raised in the Panhandle, and after graduating from Pampa High School, she went on to study Broadcasting and Print Journalism at West Texas A&M University.
+During her senior year at WT, she was tasked with being one of the MCs for the first-ever STOP (Students Taking on Prevention) Film Festival.
 This is where she would meet her future boss, Brandi Reed, and lead her to become the Assistant Director of Education at Family Support Services.